githubnext/gpt4-with-calc/docs/report.md

 During this investigation we investigated some alternatives:

-- We tried variations using a single model invocation, producing a mix of arithmetic code plus text.
+- We tried variations using a single model invocation, producing a mix of calculations plus text.
 Some examples clearly required conditional text, which we started to investigate by making the generated final text be conditional/templated/interpolated.
-However, the longer longer financial report examples above convinced us that too much reasoning remained in text generation, and that it is a clearer and simpler architecture to use a specific model invocation to enrich with an arithmetic program.
+However, the longer longer financial report examples above convinced us that too much reasoning remained in text generation, and that it is a clearer and simpler architecture to use a specific model invocation to enrich with an calculation program.
 Certainly a single invocation is viable for smaller examples.

-- We tried variations using a single model invocation that generates only a program, which is encouraged to print the full final text - so the only output was a program which could include arithmetic content.
+- We tried variations using a single model invocation that generates only a program, which is encouraged to print the full final text - so the only output was a program which could include calculation content.
 However that seemed to result in output texts more like those programmers write for diagnostics or output - terse, rather than well-written human-facing output text.
-Again, it seems a clearer and simpler architecture to distinguish between a phase that enriches with arithmetic code, and a phase which uses GPT-4 in text-generation mode.
+Again, it seems a clearer and simpler architecture to distinguish between a phase that enriches with calculations, and a phase which uses GPT-4 in text-generation mode.

 ## Conclusion

-GPT-4 can't do arithmetic or comparisons.
-But it can write pretty good arithmetic code.
-By using a two-phase approach we can equip GPT-4 with arithmetic by writing the arithmetic code and evaluating it with Python or a similar interpreter.
+GPT-4 can't do numeric calculations or comparisons.
+But it can write pretty good calculation code.
+By using a two-phase approach we can equip GPT-4 with numeric calculation by writing the calculation code and evaluating it with Python or a similar interpreter.

 This has truly huge advantages:

-1. Applications based on GPT-4 become much more reliable at arithmetic.
+1. Applications based on GPT-4 become much more reliable at numeric calculation.
 2. A major cause of reputation loss is greatly reduced.
-3. The derivation of all numbers in the output can be explained through the presentation of the arithmetic code that derived it.
+3. The derivation of all numbers in the output can be explained through the presentation of the calculation code that derived it.
 4. Alternative output formats such as spreadsheets, executable notebooks or outright code can be produced to back the response.
-5. The arithmetic code can be automatically assessed and filtered for certain properties.
+5. The calculations can be automatically assessed and filtered for certain properties.

 Further:

 1. We speculate that with further prompting properties such as units (e.g. dollars) and multiplicative constants (e.g. millions) can be really carefully tracked and assessed.
 Unit mistakes are pernicious and the automated extraction of unit derivations can help here.
 2. We speculate that there are many other classes of "equips" that can be dealt with this way.
 For example, we believe GPT-4 can be "equipped" with Datalog, or an SMT-solver, or Wolfram, or further programmatic data retrieval, or SQL queries.
-3. There are a wide variety of "equip" architectures.
-Early versions of this work used a two step approach, where arithmetic and templated answer were written in one model invocation.
+3. There are a wide variety of "augment", "equip" and "chain of reasoning" architectures.
+Early versions of this work used a two step approach, where calculation and templated answer were written in one model invocation.
 Other architectures could ask which equips are most relevant, or iterate on equips until no more information can be incorporated.
 There are many tradeoffs and much to explore.

 The technique needs rigorous evaluation and refinement and we encourage collaboration.
 Please iterate with us and take this further.
 If publishing externally please include us as co-authors.